 - 10.7 Privacy Safeguard 10 applies to data holders and accredited data recipients of CDR data.
-It does not apply to designated gateways. - 10.8 Where an accredited data recipient is a CDR principal under a CDR representative arrangement, a disclosure of service data by a CDR representative is taken to be a disclosure by the CDR principal.
-This means that, where a CDR representative discloses a consumer's CDR data, the CDR principal must notify that consumer of the disclosure under Privacy Safeguard 10, although it may delegate this obligation to the CDR representative. - 10.9 Privacy Safeguard 10 does not apply to AEMO in its capacity as a data holder.
-Instead, data holders that are retailers in the energy sector (primary data holders) must comply with Privacy Safeguard 10 in relation to AEMO data that they disclose (in addition to having Privacy Safeguard 10 obligations with respect to their own data holdings).
+It does not apply to designated gateways. - 10.8 Where an accredited data recipient is a CDR representative principal under a CDR representative arrangement, a disclosure of service data by a CDR representative (or by a direct or indirect outsourced service provider (OSP) of the CDR representative) is taken to be a disclosure by the CDR representative principal.
+This means that, where a CDR representative (or their direct or indirect OSP) discloses a consumer's CDR data, the CDR representative principal must notify that consumer of the disclosure under Privacy Safeguard 10, although it may arrange for its CDR representative to do so on its behalf. - 10.9 If an accredited person who is a direct or indirect OSP discloses CDR data that was collected on behalf of another accredited person (the 'OSP principal') under a CDR outsourcing arrangement, only the OSP principal is required to notify the relevant consumer/s of the disclosure for the purposes of Privacy Safeguard 10.9 Similarly, where an unaccredited person who is a direct or indirect OSP discloses CDR data under a CDR outsourcing arrangement, the OSP principal is required to notify the relevant consumer/s of the disclosure for the purposes of Privacy Safeguard 10.10 - 10.10 Privacy Safeguard 10 does not apply to AEMO in its capacity as a data holder.
+11 Instead, data holders that are retailers in the energy sector (primary data holders) 12 must comply with Privacy Safeguard 10 in relation to AEMO data that they disclose (in addition to having Privacy Safeguard 10 obligations with respect to their own data holdings).
+13